modular/modular/KGEN/docs/public/programming-manual.md

     fn __getitem__(self, idx: Range) -> ArraySlice: ...
 ```

+You can overload methods in structs and classes, and overload module-level
+functions.

 Mojo doesn't support overloading solely on result type, and doesn't use result
 type or contextual type information for type inference, keeping things simple,
 fast, and predictable.
 Mojo will never produce an "expression too complex"
 error, because its type-checker is simple and fast by definition.

+Again, if you leave your argument names without type definitions, then the
+function behaves just like Python with dynamic types.
+As soon as you define a
+single argument type, Mojo will look for overload candidates and resolve
+function calls as described above.

 ### `fn` Definitions